Sprites-and-Dice/sprites-and-dice/drupalimport/README.md

 - Run the command `./manage.py create_fixtures`
 - This command will parse the export data and place fixture data in `/drupalimport/data/pages.json`
+- Additionally, it will try to download all external images to `drupalimport/images`.
+If you are doing multiple test runs, remove this command after you're sure you've grabbed every image you can.

 ## Step 3: Import into Wagtail with a `manage.py` command